Have you ever read a story that never leaves you? For me, it’s the monk story.

 More than 10 years ago, I sat in a waiting room where, rather than waste time, I flipped through the pages of a magazine until an article captured my attention.*

 The author had long dreamed of being a monk, but because a 9-5 paying job seemed more practical, he chose that route instead.
-Although successful, he never forgot his heart’s desire.
+Years passed and although he was successful, he never forgot his heart’s desire.

-One day, the author saw a newspaper article about a local monastery.
-For men who wanted to consider monastic life, the monastery was holding a four-week retreat.
+One day the author saw a newspaper article about a local monastery.
+For men who wanted to consider entering monastic life, the monastery was holding a four-week retreat.
 Qualified applicants would live at the monastery and participate in its activities.
-At the program’s conclusion, participants could decide whether or not they wanted to enter the Order.
+At the program’s conclusion, participants could decide whether or not they wanted to enter the monastic order.

 The author’s application was accepted and after checking in on the first day, he was shown to his quarters.
-His small doorless room contained a single bed, dresser, desk and chair.
+His stark, doorless room contained a single bed, dresser, desk and chair.

-Assigned to wash the monastery’s floors, the author thought his chore not so bad until he learned that he would scrub the floors on his hands and knees.
-In silence.
+Assigned to wash the monastery’s floors, the author thought his chore not so bad until he learned that he would scrub the floors on his hands and knees—in silence.
 The work was painful, exhausting.
-Hours of silence magnified the harshness of this life.
+Hours of silence magnified the harshness.
 This was not what the author imagined when he dreamed of monastic life.

 After lunch on the fourth day, the author returned to his room and began packing.
-When the head monk walked past the open doorway and saw him preparing to leave, he asked the author why he was leaving.
+When the head monk walked past the open doorway, he stopped and asked the author why he was leaving.

-To the author’s surprise, the head monk didn’t try to persuade the author to stay, but rather agreed with everything he said.
+To the author’s surprise, the head monk didn’t try to persuade him to stay, but rather agreed with everything he’d said.
 Life at the monastery was unbearably difficult.
-Why, during the head monk’s many years there, life had never once gotten easier for him.
+Why, during his many years there, life had never once gotten easier for him.
 If anything, it sometimes became harder.

 Shocked, the author asked the head monk how he was able to stay.